Table of contents

 Historical and theoretical context.

 Baldessari used photo prints and text to highlight complex relations that were taking place in the 1960’s America cultural scape.
-The conceptual practice for this artwork is further explored in Object Photography
+The conceptual practice for this artwork is further explored in Object Photography A retrospective informs a progression of though from the early 1990’s.

 Contents on side B of POP ART.